nearform/openapi-transformer-toolkit/README.md

 <details>
 <summary>

-<h3 id="generate-typescript-types-from-openapi-defintions">Generate TypeScript types from OpenAPI Defintions</h3>
+### Generate TypeScript types from OpenAPI Defintions

 </summary>

 Using the `oas2ts` command you can create TypeScript types from your OpenAPI definitions.